carbonblack/carbon-black-cloud-sdk-python/docs/watchlists-feeds-reports.rst

 the chances of confusing two or more Reports with each other.
 Carbon Black Cloud will generate unique ``id`` values for each report, but does not enforce any uniqueness constraint on the ``title`` of reports.

-Alternatively, we can update an existing report, adding more IOCs and/or replacing existing ones.
+Alternatively, you can update an existing report, adding more IOCs and/or replacing existing ones.
 To find an existing report associated with a watchlist, you must look in the watchlist's ``reports`` collection.

 Adding the Report to a Watchlist